Lombard Street

 Keep gear light and stay out of driveways.
 A slight telephoto compresses the curves nicely.

-Safety and etiquette at Lombard Street
+What are safety and etiquette at Lombard Street?

 Sidewalk steps are narrow, so share space and let residents pass.
 Do not climb into gardens, they are private and carefully tended.
 Watch for cars turning sharply near crosswalks.